IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 and the Rhino viewport can get tricky.
 Fortunately the following elegant solution avoids requiring the two interfaces to share the screen.

-Grasshopper's Remote Control Panel (RCP) can hover over Rhino or dock into it, providing a more visually compact way to control your Grasshopper definition.
+Grasshopper's Remote Control Panel (RCP), like Rhino's own toolbars, can hover over Rhino or dock into it, and can be used when Rhino's window has the focus.
-The RCP can be instantiated by activating the toggle under the View menu of the Main Menu bar.
-Initially, the RCP is blank — it doesn’t yet contain any Grasshopper user interface element links.
-To add linked copies of Grasshopper UI elements like sliders, toggles, and buttons to the RCP, right-click on the element in Grasshopper and click Publish To Remote Panel.
-Publishing a control copies a linked version of it into the RCP which helps since it acts like other dockable Rhino toobars, active when the Rhino window has the focus.
-Multiple Grasshopper UI elements can be published to the RCP so they are conveniently accessible in a way that maximizes the screen area available for viewing Rhino.
+The RCP can be instantiated by activating the toggle under the View menu of the Main Menu bar in Grasshopper.
+Initially, the RCP is blank — containing no user interface element copies of Grasshopper inputs.
+Right-clicking on a UI element in Grasshopper and invoking its Publish To Remote Panel command copies a linked version of it into the RCP providing a more visually compact way to control it from within Rhino.
+Multiple Grasshopper UI elements can be published to the RCP so they are conveniently accessible in a way that maximizes the screen area available for seeing the updated preview results in Rhino after each UI change.

 >Note: Each linked copy of published UI elements will be labelled in the RCP with the original UI element's name.
 As a best practice, provide all UI input